 WHAT TO DO IF YOUR DOG BITES SOMEONE

 We are steadfast dog lovers and our family will always include at least one dog.
 However, as attorneys who represent victims of dog attacks and bites, we also understand the importance of laws that protect victims of dog-related injuries.
 The law in Minnesota law says that if a dog bites or injures someone, the owner is automatically responsible, unless the injury was provoked by the victim or the victim was trespassing on the property.
-As dog owners, we accept this and understand that if our dog injures someone, we are responsible and we know that our homeowners’ insurance – which covers us for injuries that are our fault – will pay to compensate the victim.
+As dog owners, we accept this and understand that if our dog injures someone, we are responsible and we know that our homeowners’ insurance – which covers us for injuries that are our fault – will pay medical bills and other compensation to the victim.

 However, what can be done to protect a dog from being put down in the event it bites or injuries someone?
 A recent Minnesota Supreme Court decision highlights the importance of making sure that if your dog injures or bites someone once, you’d better do everything you can to decrease the chances of your dog injuring someone again.